josh3255/YOLOv1/README.md

 This code follows the contents of the paper as much as possible, but has the following differences.

-1. Use only one prediction within each cell.
+1. Use random select instead of respondable select due to bias occurring early in the training.

 2. To prevent data from being heavily modulated, color space variations are within the 20% range.